History of al-Qaeda: Gulf War and the start of US enmity

-Sudan
+In Sudan

 From around 1992 to 1996, Al-Qaeda and bin Laden based themselves in Sudan at the invitation of Islamist theoretician Hassan al-Turabi.
 The move followed an Islamist coup d'état in Sudan, led by Colonel Omar al-Bashir, who professed a commitment to reordering Muslim political values.
 During this time, bin Laden assisted the Sudanese government, bought or set up various business enterprises, and established training camps.

 A key turning point for bin Laden occurred in 1993 when Saudi Arabia gave support for the Oslo Accords, which set a path for peace between Israel and Palestinians.
 Due to bin Laden's continuous verbal assault on King Fahd of Saudi Arabia, Fahd sent an emissary to Sudan on March 5, 1994, demanding bin Laden's passport.
 Bin Laden's Saudi citizenship was also revoked.
 His family was persuaded to cut off his stipend, $7 million a year, and his Saudi assets were frozen.
 His family publicly disowned him.
 There is controversy as to what extent bin Laden continued to garner support from members afterwards.

 In 1993, a young schoolgirl was killed in an unsuccessful attempt on the life of the Egyptian prime minister, Atef Sedki.
 Egyptian public opinion turned against Islamist bombings, and the police arrested 280 of al-Jihad's members and executed 6.
 In a document published in June 1994, bin Laden accused Saudi Arabia of propping up the ex-communist Yemeni Socialist Party, the ruling party of Marxist South Yemen, by using it as a separatist force in Yemen to "forestall Islamic unity and keep the people of the region cowering".
 In June 1995, an attempt to assassinate Egyptian president Mubarak led to the expulsion of Egyptian Islamic Jihad (EIJ), and in May 1996, of bin Laden from Sudan.

 According to Pakistani-American businessman Mansoor Ijaz, the Sudanese government offered the Clinton Administration numerous opportunities to arrest bin Laden.
 Ijaz's claims appeared in numerous op-ed pieces, including one in the Los Angeles Times and one in The Washington Post co-written with former Ambassador to Sudan Timothy M. Carney.
 Similar allegations have been made by Vanity Fair contributing editor David Rose, and Richard Miniter, author of Losing bin Laden, in a November 2003 interview with World.

 Several sources dispute Ijaz's claim, including the 9/11 Commission, which concluded in part:

 Sudan's minister of defense, Fatih Erwa, has claimed that Sudan offered to hand Bin Ladin over to the US.
 The Commission has found no credible evidence that this was so.
 Ambassador Carney had instructions only to push the Sudanese to expel Bin Ladin.
 Ambassador Carney had no legal basis to ask for more from the Sudanese since, at the time, there was no indictment out-standing.